-If you’re wondering what it takes to create a high converting Facebook Ad that actually generate leads and builds your email list from COLD traffic, then read on…
+If you’re wondering what it takes to create a high converting Facebook Ad that actually generates leads and builds your email list from COLD traffic, then read on…

-I want to share with you the stats of an actual ad that I’ve run which generated over 106 email conversions at just under $77 in 7 days.
+I want to share with you a case study of a Facebook ad we ran to generate over 106 email leads in under 7 days.

-This Facebook Ads workbook can be applied to different types of business models as the foundations of creating a high converting Facebook ad are the same.
+This Facebook Ads workbook can be applied to various business models (local business, coaches, e-commerce etc) as the principles of creating a high converting Facebook ad are the same.

-In the above image, you can see that I’m spending about $0.71 per sign up to rapidly grow my email list in a niche website.
+In the above image, you can see that I’m spending about $0.71 per sign up to rapidly grow an email list on a niche website.

-This ad is very simple, I went to canva.com and created an image using a plain black background with my business partner’s image as an ad.
+This ad was easy to create, I went to canva.com and created an image using a plain black background with my client’s image as an ad.

-Even though the ad is simple, it represents a “real person” behind the brand and the ad creative catches your attention.
+Even though the ad is simple, it represents a “real person” behind the brand and the ad creative has enough color to catch your attention.

 If you were scrolling through your Facebook newsfeed, the ad stands out as it is a contrast to what you normally see on newsfeeds.

-The bait here or offer here is a “Tinder & Bumble” cheat sheet and has a direct call to action on it.
+The bait or offer here is a “Tinder & Bumble” cheat sheet and has a direct call to action on it “Download”

-The ad creative is… the image, video or visual that you are will be using in your FB Ad.
+An ad creative is he image, video or visual that you will be using in your Facebook Ad.

-- Tells a story: If you’re using a video, you can film your product in use or you performing treatment on client.
+- Tells a story – if you’re using a video, you can film your product in use or you performing the treatment or providing a service to a client.

-- Display the product: an image of your product in use or a even an iPad ecover if you have a free guide
+- Display the product – an image of your product or the cover of your free guide.

-- Stand out in newsfeed: without being annoying like yellow boxes or big red arrows.
-If you’re stuck, use contrasting colors that look professional and clean.
+- Stand out in newsfeed – use contrasting colors or captivating images without annoying yellow boxes or big red arrows.

-- Brand consistency: If you have a style guide in place, add touches of your brand’s colors and fonts in the image or video.
+- Brand consistency – if you or your client’s have a brand style guide in place, add touches of your brand’s colors or fonts in the image or video.

-- Evoke emotions: certain photos or visual representations evoke emotions you want your audience to feel.
+- Evoke emotion – certain photos or visual representations evoke emotions you want your audience to feel.

-Here’s the ad copy I used to generate 106 email conversions:
+Here’s the ad copy we used to generate 106 email conversions.

 Living Under Matchless Existence?